-Let’s start by discussing the first three sins of Iron Lungs and their Heavier, Louder, Older, Wiser album.
+Let’s start by discussing the first three sins of Iron Lungs and their album, Heavier, Louder, Older, Wiser

-The First Sin, The Strings/Keys: Omitting the Guitar, for the Bass which comprises groove-driven distortion with heavy and fussy tones.
+The First Sin, The Strings/Keys: Omitting the guitar for the Bass which comprises groove-driven distortion with heavy and fussy tones.
 The Second Sin, The Vocals: Involves coarse and captivating vocals.
 The Third Sin—The Percussions: Drumming filled with grooves, beats, fills, tones, and strikes that create a rich, textured.

-The Fourth Sin: Overall Discussion: A sound that’s sexy, experimental, loud, in your face, dirty, and hard to resist
+A sound that’s sexy, experimental, loud, in your face, dirty, and hard to resist

 Upon pressing the play button, the opening song, The Countdown, greets the listener with a countdown audio clip and bass riffs.